BfArM-MVH/grz-tools/packages/grz-check/README.md

           A file for which to only calculate the SHA256 checksum, skipping all other validation

       --output <OUTPUT>
-          Path to write the output TSV report
+          Path to write the output JSONL report

       --continue-on-error
           Continue processing all files even if an error is found